nkibrislioglu/Data-Extraction/README.md

 ## Project Motivation
-This project includes basic examples of data extraction with python.
+This project includes basic examples of data wrangling with python.
+There are examples on
+* Extracting data
+* Combining data sets
+* Cleaning Data

 ## File Descriptions
 * **Jupiter notebooks:** Notebooks with decripteve file names.
 In each notebook there is also an explanation section.